habitry/habitry_source/Getting-Started-Guides/Health-and-Fitness/Health and Fitness.md

 1. Suggested schedule for all future habits
 2. Dealing with the “Habit Hangover”

-##Suggested Schedule for All Future Habits
+##1.
+Suggested Schedule for All Future Habits

 Below is a suggested posting schedule for all future habits.